elahtrebor/Perl5-Debugger-Multiline-Paste/README.md

 Added Multi Line Paste feature to the PERL 5 debugger.
 This adds support for multi line pasting of code into the interactive CLI debugger.
 Install into /usr/lib/perl5/<YOUR_LIB_DIRECTORY>
+Start the debugger.
+To enter the multiline mode type   "PASTEMODE"
+ Enter your multiline code..
+To stop multiline mode type "ENDPASTE"

 Example:

 $ perl -de1